Brian Fargo will launch blockchain currency for alternative digital game store

 “I’ve got a lot to do in the next few years,” Fargo said.
 “I have to make my biggest impact.
 It’s a new category that we are going into.”

-Canary Islands-based Robot Cache hopes to reduce the fees that publishers and developers pay by up to 80 percent and allow gamers to resell their digital games.
+The Canary Islands-based Robot Cache hopes to reduce the fees that publishers and developers pay by up to 80 percent and allow gamers to resell their digital games.
 Gamers can also opt in to mine digital assets (Iron) that can be applied toward the purchase of games.

-“Just a handful of companies dominate the multi-billion dollar digital download PC video games market.
+“Just a handful of companies dominate the multibillion dollar digital download PC video games market.
 Robot Cache plans to revolutionize the industry by launching the first-ever workable decentralized video game marketplace that benefits both the creators of video games and gamers,” said Robot Cache CEO Lee Jacobson, in a statement.
 “All of this is accomplished by expertly leveraging the power, flexibility, safety, and transparency of blockchain technology.”

 Blockchain enables transparency in transactions and a secure digital payment process that resolves transactions in minutes, not months..
 But many investors have been nervous about initial coin offerings (ICOs) such as the one being offered by Robot Cache.
 Such ICOs have little regulatory oversight.